ivaquero/oxidizer/README.md

 Oxidizer is designed to be extensible, you can personalize `OX_PLUGINS` in `custom.sh` to load the plugins by your need.

-Of course, you are allowed to write your own plugins, see `11.
-Writing A Plugin` for details.
+Of course, you are allowed to write your own plugins, see [Writing A Plugin](https://github.com/ivaquero/oxidizer/blob/master/docs/plugins.md) for details.

 |                      Plugin                       | Linux | macOS | Windows | Autoload? |
 | :-----------------------------------------------: | :---: | :---: | :-----: | :-------: |